SensitiveQuestions/rr/cran-comments.md

 ## Submission

-(Resubmitting with minor changes to URLs requested by Uwe.)
+(Resubmitting with changes requested by Victoria.)

 We are submitting this patch to address the USE_FC_LEN_T issue identified in Ripley's April 5 email.
 We apologize for the delay in submission and realize it resulted in the package getting pulled.